ToniIltanen/object-api/README.md

 # Object API

-Object API is a data harvester and response combiner for local or extern services to create dynamic objects from multiple sources and mapping the results together.
+Object API is a data harvester and response combiner for local or external services to create dynamic objects from multiple sources and mapping the results together.

 Object API *will* have and **awesome** queryscheme, which is based on: